Scientists have developed a super-material with the ability to bend, shape and focus sound waves passing through it.

 Such materials have already produced exceptional results in light manipulation, thus enabling researchers, for instance, to develop a real-time version of the invisibility cloak worn by Harry Potter.

-Universities of Sussex and Bristol have demonstrated that these materials can also be used with sound waves, a finding which can revolutionize the fields of personal audio and medical imaging.
+Researchers from the Universities of Sussex and Bristol have demonstrated that these materials can also be used with sound waves, a finding which can revolutionize the fields of personal audio and medical imaging.

 Finely shaped sound fields find their use in a broad array of consumer products (e.g. ultrasonic haptics and audio spotlights) and also in medical imaging and therapy.
 The outcomes of the research have been published in the journal Nature Communications on Monday, 27 February 2017.
 This research demonstrates a simple and inexpensive technique for developing shaped sound waves by making use of acoustic metamaterials.